 - Costs of making assessments.

-- Political Interference
+1. Political Interference

 In the Pittsburgh Post-Gazette of June 2007, Mark Belko comments, ‘If history has shown anything, it is that county politicians will go to great lengths to avoid regularly re-assessing property.’
 120 Politicians at all levels of government, despite their protestations to the contrary, always want to be popular.
 They always have an eye on the next election.
 One of the ways of gaining popularity is by promising to reduce taxes.
-They do this in the hope that they will make up the shortfall by other means, usually unspecified, other than making efficiency savings or cutting out waste, in other words being better managers than their predecessors.
+They do this in the hope that they will make up the shortfall by other means, usually unspecified––other than making efficiency savings or cutting out waste, in other words being better managers than their predecessors.
 The ordinary taxpayer is acutely aware of direct taxes such as income tax and property tax, less so of indirect taxes such as a sales tax.
 Politicians prefer indirect taxes because they can allow the people to believe they are not paying higher taxes, only higher prices.
 The property tax is an obvious target for tax reduction, and there is always a latent political pressure on assessors to keep assessments low or certainly not to raise them.
-But with any honest reassessment there are bound to be winners and losers, and politicians, unwilling to be unpopular with the losers, resolve the problem by pressuring the assessors to keep the assessments low or by manipulating the millage rates, or by delaying re-assessments for as long as possible – certainly whilst they are in office.
-This latter ’head in the sand’ solution is well known in England, where a local property revaluation has not been carried out since 1991.
+But with any honest reassessment there are bound to be winners and losers, and politicians, unwilling to be unpopular with the losers, resolve the problem by pressuring the assessors to keep the assessments low through manipulation of the millage rates, or by delaying re-assessments for as long as possible – certainly while they are in office.
+This ‘head in the sand’ solution is well known in England, where a local property revaluation has not been carried out since 1991.

-- Negligent or biased assessment practises
+2. Negligent or biased assessment practises

 The same sort of pressure was also evident amongst the assessors themselves, who were elected, and therefore subject to a similar situation.
-In a paper on the History of US Property Taxes, amongst various problems relating to assessments, Glenn Fisher notes:
+In a paper on the History of US Property Taxes, amongst various problems relating to assessments, Glenn Fisher notes,

-‘Another problem arose from the inability or unwillingness of elected local assessors to value their neighbour’s property at full value.
-An assessor who valued property well below it’s market value and changed values infrequently was much more popular and more apt to be re-elected’.
-(118)
+Another problem arose from the inability or unwillingness of elected l local assessors to value their neighbour’s property at full value.
+An assessor who valued property well below its market value and changed values infrequently was much more popular and more apt to be re-elected.’
+121

-- The fractional assessment system
+3. The fractional assessment system

-- Costs of re-assessments
+4. Costs of re-assessments

 The assessments problem was undoubtedly the major reason for the eventual abolition of the graded tax, but there were other influences:

 Where householders are concerned a property tax of any kind represents a tax on personal wealth (an existing asset), and has always provoked hostility.
 They see the total value of their house, which includes the land value, as their primary disposable asset.
 The majority of people see their home not only as somewhere to live, but also as an asset that increases their overall wealth and security as prices rise in a growing community.
-If they sell it they may realize a considerable capital gain.
-If they do not sell it they still remain the owners of an unrealized capital asset.
+If they sell it they may realise a considerable capital gain.
+If they do not sell it they still remain the owners of an unrealised capital asset.

 Vested landed interests were of course another cause for the demise of the graded tax, but such interests are predictable and should come as no surprise.
 Throughout the period there were natural opponents of the tax, the large landholders and property speculators, not least of which were the railroad companies and steel producers who had considerable commercial and political influence.
-It has been suggested that their influence contributed in holding down the split rate ratio at 2:1 for many years, (125).
-On the other hand, as this influence diminished with the decline of heavy industry after World War Two, the ratio increases of the 1970s and 1980s were probably made easier to implement.
+It has been suggested that their influence contributed in holding down the split-rate ratio at 2:1 for many years.
+130 On the other hand, as this influence diminished with the decline of heavy industry after World War II, the ratio increases of the 1970s and 1980s were probably made easier to implement.
 Perhaps the difficulty for LVT advocates is summarized in a comment by Dan Sullivan: ‘The biggest problem is there is no vested interest for land-value taxation.’
 131

-LVT advocates tend to believe that anyone in a position of power and influence who opposes LVT, must somehow be in the service of some concealed, landed interest, and in many cases that is probably true, but there are undoubtedly those who oppose LVT on purely intellectual grounds, especially academics, who genuinely believe it is a bad idea, in terms of practicality and fairness.
+LVT advocates tend to believe that anyone in a position of power and influence who opposes LVT must somehow be in the service of some concealed, landed interest, and in many cases that is probably true.
+But there are undoubtedly those who oppose LVT on purely intellectual grounds, especially academics, who genuinely believe it is a bad idea, in terms of practicality and fairness.
 These latter probably pose the biggest threat to the advancement of the LVT cause.

 The continuing domination of the neo-classical school has already been mentioned, but there have been individual scholars of high repute who have expressed their intellectual opposition to LVT.
 Well before the arrival of the graded tax Prof. Seligman, who was a pioneer of the income tax in the USA, was a fierce opponent of Georgism.
 In later years opponents included F. A. Hayek and Murray Rothbard, major figures in the world of economics.
 The point being made here is that it cannot be assumed that these economists were covertly representing vested landed interests, but, however much in error, were arguing from principles they had arrived at from their own independent studies.
 Some final observations are worth making: